nisutte/voxel-serl/README.md

 ## Handover TODO's

 - [x] Make dual robot pointcloud work
+- [ ] ReplayBuffer -> make successfull picks more likely to be picked
 - [ ] set up BT to grip a box at the start
 - [ ] set up start poses
 - [ ] come up with a good reward